chazsconi/buffer/README.md

 # Buffer

-Two implementations of a buffer.
-A list buffer (LIFO) and a queue (FIFO).
+Implementations of a buffer for queueing.

 ## Installation